ericpetron/SH1106_arduino_Hello_World/README.md

 CS ==> D10
 ```

+2. Create a new sketch in the arduino IDE.

+3. Download u8g2 library from the library manager in the arduino IDE

+4. Copy the HelloWorldDisplay.ino contents into the Arduino IDE

-4. Upload and it should work!
+5. Upload and it should work!